Negiho

-(ネギほ, Negiho) also known as Mahora Little Girls, is a Japanese manga written and illustrated by Yui.
+(ネギほ, Negiho), also known as Mahora Little Girls, is a Japanese one shot manga written and illustrated by Yui.
 It is a spin-off of Negima created by Ken Akamatsu.
 The manga originally ran in the magazine Bessatsu Shōnen Magazine from September 2010 to November 2011.
 The name Negiho or "Negiho (Ito) Bun" derives its name from the word "negi" the Japanese word for spring (green) onion.

 Plot

 Mahora Academy has just gotten a new teacher, Negi Springfield.
 Asuna, a preschooler at the academy, falls in love with him at first sight.